thomas-roos/aws-greengrass-lite/docs/spec/core-bus-interface/gg_config.md

 The `write` method does not have a response value.

-- [gg-config-read-resp-1] If the method returns without an error, the configuration has been successfully updated.
+- [gg-config-write-resp-1] If the method returns without an error, the configuration has been successfully updated.

+## delete

+The `delete` method removes the key and value associated with `key_path`.
+If the value is a map with subkeys, everything under it is also deleted recursively.

+- [gg-config-delete-1] `delete` can be invoked with call or notify.

+### Parameters

+- [gg-config-delete-params-1] `key_path` is a required parameter of type list.
+  - [gg-config-delete-params-1.1] list elements are buffers containing a single level in the key hierarchy.

+### Response

+The `delete` method does not have a response value.

+- [gg-config-delete-resp-1] If the method returns without an error, the configuration has been successfully deleted.

 ## subscribe